MegaGlest/megaglest-source/docs/README.release-management.txt

 make
 cd ../

+-- deprecation start --
+NOTE this part is now deprecated as it is handled by the synch script above but the info is left here for education

 #2 Navigate into the megaglest-installer subfolder and modify  / save changes:

 - config.lua
 local GAME_INSTALL_SIZE = 680000000;
 local GAME_VERSION = "3.6.0";
+-- deprecation start --

 Now in a terminal session from inside the megaglest-installer folder run: